Webzi-AI/laravel-union-paginator/MIGRATION.md

 ## Summary

-This migration provides a more fluent, Laravel-friendly experience.
+This migration provides a more fluent experience.
 You gain:
 - More explicit method names.
 - The ability to scope queries per model.
-- Performance improvements by mass-loading models.
+- Performance improvements by mass-loading models and avoiding N+1 queries.
 - Flexibility to opt-in or out of model retrieval.
 - Cleaner transformations and error handling.

-Following the steps above and updating your code where necessary will ensure a smooth transition to the new `UnionPaginator`.